Camp Funston

-Camp Funston is a U.S. Army training camp located on Fort Riley, southwest of Manhattan, Kansas.
+Camp Funston is a U.S. Army training camp located on the grounds of Fort Riley, southwest of Manhattan, Kansas.
 The camp was named for Brigadier General Frederick Funston (1865–1917).
-It is one of sixteen such camps established at the outbreak of World War I.
+It is one of sixteen such camps that were established at the outbreak of World War I for use as infantry division training camps.

 History

 World War I

 Construction began during the summer of 1917 and eventually encompassed approximately 1,400 buildings on 2000 acre.
 The Camp Funston garrison was administered by the 164th Depot Brigade, commanders of which included George King Hunter.
 Depot brigades were responsible for receiving, housing, equipping, and training enlistees and draftees, and for demobilizing them after the war.

 During World War I, two divisions commanded by Major General Leonard Wood, totaling nearly 50,000 recruits, trained at Camp Funston.
 Notable units who received training at Camp Funston include the 89th Division, which was deployed to France in the spring of 1918, the 10th Division and black soldiers assigned to the 92nd Division.

 During World War I, Camp Funston also served as a detention camp for conscientious objectors (COs) many of which were Mennonite in faith.
 Since it was compulsory, Hutterites sent their young men to military camps, but they did not allow them to obey any military commands or wear a uniform.

 In March 1918, some of the first recorded American cases of what came to be the worldwide influenza pandemic, also known as "Spanish flu", were reported at Camp Funston.
+The first, on 4 March 1918, being Albert Gitchell, an army cook at Camp Funston, despite there having been cases before him.
+Within days of the 4 March first case at Camp Funston, 522 men at the camp had reported sick.
+After the Armistice of November 11, 1918 ended the war, the 164th Depot Brigade, commanded by William J. Glasgow, was responsible for mustering soldiers out and processing their discharges.

+In July 1921, Camp Funston was abandoned, with the Army salvaging most of the frame buildings (except those intended for the cavalry) but preserving the heating plant and waterworks for potential future emergencies.
+In December 1922, the Army sold the remaining barracks at the camp.